 Here are the top brands that have expanded in Canada during the pandemic in 2021.

-The popular Italian fashion company, Golden Goose, will be opening its first standalone store in Canada in Toronto’s Yorkdale Shopping Centre.
-The store will feature men, women, and children fashion, including sneakers, clothing, bags, and accessories.
+The popular Italian fashion company, Golden Goose, opened its first standalone store in Canada in Toronto’s Yorkdale Shopping Centre.
+The store features men, women, and children’s fashion, including sneakers, clothing, bags, and accessories.

-The popular UK beauty brand Jo Malone London will open three standalone stores in Canada this year between May and June.
+The popular UK beauty brand Jo Malone London will open three standalone stores in Canada this year.
 Toronto will get two out of three stores which will be at CF Toronto Eaton Centre and at Yorkdale Shopping Centre, and Vancouver will have the third at the CF Pacific Centre.

-Canadian ready-to-wear designer Ellie Mae will be opening its first flagship store in Toronto this spring.
-Located at 1096 Yonge Street, the new 650-square-feet space will have a vintage feel, including rustic walls and vintage carpets.
-It will also be accompanied by Ellie Mae Café with seating outside for customers to enjoy.
+Canadian ready-to-wear designer Ellie Mae has opened its first flagship store in Toronto.
+Located at 1096 Yonge Street, the new 650-square-feet space has a vintage feel, including rustic walls and vintage carpets.
+It’s also be accompanied by Ellie Mae Café with seating outside for customers to enjoy.

 The outdoor specialty retailer L.L.Bean is continuing its Canadian store expansion with a location opening this year in Halifax.
 The location will be in Dartmouth Crossing, with a new 15,000-square-foot store scheduled to open in mid-2021.
 Plus, the brand will be opening two stores in British Columbia and one in Alberta this year as well.